zomco/zomco/README.md

 ### Hi there 👋

-I’m currently working on smart home devices, all my projects will be found here.
+I’m fullstack developer, currently working on smart devices, all my projects will be found here.
 <!--
 **zomco/zomco** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.